mjourard/mjourard.github.io/DEVELOPMENT.md

 The name of the Jekyll templating language is [Liquid](https://jekyllrb.com/docs/step-by-step/02-liquid/)

 ## css Framework
-The css framework used for this version is [materializecss](https://materializecss.com/getting-started.html)
+The css framework used for this version is [materializecss](https://materializecss.github.io/materialize/getting-started.html)

 To change the colour scheme of the site, do the following:

-1. update colours to whatever you're looking for in the file scss/components/_color-variables.scss
+1. update colours to whatever you're looking for in the file `scss/_materialize-color-variables-override.scss`

-2. edit the SASS file scss/components/_variables.scss, changing the colour variables
+2. edit the SASS file `scss/_materialize-variables-override.scss`, changing the colour variables

 3. compile the sass files into the final css distributable with the following command:
-`sass scss/materialize.scss css/materialize.css`
+`npm run css:compile`